-GEHL CONSTRUCTION DIVISION of the GEHL COMPANY, hereinafter referred to as GEHL, warrants new GEHL Telescopic Handlers, to the Original Retail Purchaser to be free from defects in material and workmanship for a period of twelve (12) months from the Warranty Start Date.
+GEHL COMPANY, hereinafter referred to as Gehl, warrants new Gehl equipment to the Original Retail Purchaser to be free from defects in material and workmanship for a period of twelve (12) months from the Warranty Start Date.

-GEHL CONSTRUCTION WARRANTY SERVICE INCLUDES:
+GEHL WARRANTY SERVICE INCLUDES:

-Genuine GEHL parts and labor costs required to repair or replace equipment at the selling dealer's business location.
+Genuine Gehl parts and labor costs required to repair or replace equipment at the selling dealer's business location.

-GEHL MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED (INCLUDING THE IMPLIED WARRANTIES OF MER-CHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE), EXCEPT AS EXPRESSLY STATED IN THIS WARRANTY STATEMENT.
+GEHL MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED (INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE), EXCEPT AS EXPRESSLY STATED IN THIS WARRANTY STATEMENT.